the-events-calendar/the-events-calendar/readme.txt

 = [4.7.5] TBD =

+* Feature - Introduced new "(do not override)" default post status for Eventbrite imports in Event Aggregator.
+This preserves events' original statuses from Eventbrite.com upon import (e.g., "draft" events will not be automatically set to "publish" upon import) [112346]
 * Fix - Make sure the setting for "Default mobile view" is respected.
 Thanks to Kathleen, Tim and others for reporting this!
 [119271]
 * Fix - Apply block closer to price block [120108]